Finiteness properties for Shimura curves and modified diagonal cycles: Finitenss of auto-critical Shimura curves

+In this case, we also say that a connected component of $X_{K,\BC}$ is auto-critical.
+Let $\Pi_{K}$ be the direct sum of irreducible representations of $B^\times(\BA_\rf)$ appearing in $X_K$.
+Then $X_K$ is auto-critical if and only if $ \Pi^{\otimes 3}$ has no nonzero $B^\times(\BA_\rf)$-invariant linear forms.
+This is the formulation in the Introduction.

+The notion ``auto-critical Shimura curve" is defined regardless of the genus.
+In particular, a Shimura curve of genus 0 is always auto-critical.

+The notion ``auto-critical Shimura curve" is useful by the following. \begin{lem}[{\cite[Corollary 3.3.4]{QZ2}}] Auto-critical Shimura curves of genus at least 2 are critical. \end{lem} \begin{rmk} Actually, we may weaken the definition of auto-criticalness by only requiring $B^\times(\BA_\rf)$-invariant linear forms to vanish on relevant test vectors.
+In this case, the Shimura curves are still critical.
+This shall be studied in a subsequent work. \end{rmk}

+We reformulate \Cref{thm:finiteintro} as follows. \begin{thm} There are only finitely many almost definite quaternion algebras $B$ over all totally real number fields, such that the Shimura curve $X_K$ is auto-critical for some open compact-modulo-center subgroup $K \subset B^\times(\BA_\rf)$.
+Moreover, this finite set is contained in a computable set of explicit almost-definite quaternion algebras over totally real fields. \end{thm} \Cref{thm:finite} will be proved in the end of this section.

+By definition, if representations appearing in two Shimura curves are comparable, we may deduce the auto-criticalness of one from another.
+The following obvious lemma will be very helpful later. \begin{lem} A Shimura curve that is dominated by a auto-critical Shimura curve under a morphism between Shimura curves is itself auto-critical. \end{lem}

-We end the subsection by discussing the relation between good curves and subhyperelliptic curves.
-Lemma \ref{lem:good} is an analog of the fact that a curve dominated by a subhyperelliptic curve is itself subhyperelliptic, and the fact that a curve dominated by a curve with vanishing modified diagonal cycle itself has vanishing modified diagonal cycle (see \cite[Proposition 2.3.3]{QZ1}).
+Let us also define \textit{subhyperelliptic} curves to be curves of gonality at most 2, that is, admitting a degree 2 morphism to $\BP^1$.
+This is a more flexible notion than hyperellipticity for our convenience.
+Then \Cref{lem:auto-critical} is an analog of the fact that a curve dominated by a subhyperelliptic curve is itself subhyperelliptic (as well as the fact that a curve dominated by a critical curve itself is critical \cite[Proposition 2.3.3]{QZ1}).
+The sets of subhyperelliptic and auto-critical curves do not include each other.
+See \Cref{thm:auto-critical} (1).
+However, sometimes subhyperellipticity could be useful to check auto-criticalness, as we now discuss.

-Note that the property of have vanishing modified diagonal cycles is insensitive to base field extensions.
-As subhyperelliptic curves have vanishing modified diagonal cycles, the interesting good curves are the ones with non-subhyperelliptic geometrically connected components.